 Much has changed for all of us over the last few months.
 But one thing has remained the same: Our collective commitment to creating a world where no person is bought, sold or exploited.
-While we cannot come together in person this May for the World Without Exploitation National Convening, we can continue to connect, collaborate and learn from one another with our Speakers Series webinars.
+While we had to cancel our scheduled May, 2020 national conference, we continued to connect, collaborate and learn from one another with our Speakers Series webinars.
 The series was launched in April, 2020 and has continued unabated throughout 2020.
 Because facilitating connection is what World Without Exploitation is all about.

-That’s why we’re pleased to announce the Now & Next Speakers Series.
-A weekly digital gathering hosted by World Without Exploitation and curated with our coalition membership in mind, the Now & Next Speakers Series will feature movement leaders and opinion shapers sharing best practices, presenting new research, and exploring innovative ways to make our movement more effective and inclusive.
-Best of all, World Without Exploitation members, national convening registrants, and other allies can take part in our weekly Now & Next Speakers Series at no charge, thanks to sponsorship by Demand Abolition.
-So join us every Thursday, from 12 - 1pm EDT, for a series of presentations that will explore today’s issues and tomorrow’s solutions for the movement to end human trafficking and sexual exploitation.
+The Now & Next Speakers Series features movement leaders and opinion shapers sharing best practices, presenting new research, and exploring innovative ways to make our movement more effective and inclusive.
+Best of all, World Without Exploitation members, national convening registrants, and other allies can take part in our Now & Next Speakers Series at no charge, thanks to sponsorship by Demand Abolition.
+So join us for a series of presentations that will explore today’s issues and tomorrow’s solutions for the movement to end human trafficking and sexual exploitation.
 See you online!

 The Speakers Series is made available free of charge.
 In lieu of a registration fee, please consider making a donation to World Without Exploitation.